rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(condition)(AccountPage);
 {{< /highlight >}}

 You can try it by signing out from your application and trying to access the */account* or */home* routes.
 Both should redirect you to the */signin* route.
-It should also redirect you automatically when you stay on one of the routes.
+It should also redirect you automatically when you stay on one of the routes while you sign out.

 You can imagine how this technique gives control over authorizations, not just by broader authorization rules, but more specific role-based and permission-based authorizations.
 For instance, an admin page available for users with the admin role could be protected as follows: